bioconvert/bioconvert/doc/formats.rst

 The tag `NM:i:2` means: Edit distance to the reference (number of changes necessary to make this equal to the reference, exceluding clipping).

 The optional fields are tool-dependent.

-From BWA documentation, we can get this
+For instance with BWA mapper, we can get these tags

 ==== ==================================================
 Tag         Meaning